 Academic research based on competitive research grants, to be conducted by school faculty members, alongside additional researchers from the university and their PhD and Masters students.

-Examples of research in the field: concepts for achieving air superiority in the age of autonomous systems; ethics of the use of machine-learning algorithms in robotic aerial systems; potential directions for international for future aerial platforms and their impact on the battlefield; air enforcement by swarms; air-to-ground platforms; integrating cyber warfare with aerial warfare.
+Examples of research in the field: concepts for achieving air superiority in the age of autonomous systems; ethics of the use of machine-learning algorithms in robotic aerial systems; potential directions for international expertise for future aerial platforms and their impact on the battlefield; air enforcement by swarms; air-to-ground platforms; integrating cyber warfare with aerial warfare.

-Applied research to recommend directions for R&D and policies for building power; systemic approaches and strategies to be adopted, which will be carried out by researchers who will be recruited specifically for this purpose, and by industry personnel and the security forces, and Air Force officers who come to the Center for a year of academic study.
+Applied research to recommend directions for R&D and policies for building power; systemic approaches and strategies to be adopted, which will be carried out by tenured researchers who will be recruited specifically for this purpose, and by industry personnel and the security forces, and Air Force officers who come to the Center for a year of academic study.

-Examples of applied Research in the area of policy: policies of power-building of autonomous machine-learning systems and their application in the aerial battlefield; the operational approach of a decentralized “air force”; the impact of civilian technology on threats in the battlefield of the future;between manned and unmanned platforms; the place of the pilot and of the planner in the world of robotic battles; Red teams– how will the Air Force be destroyed in a future war?
+Examples of applied Research in the area of policy: policies of power-building of autonomous machine-learning systems and their application in the aerial battlefield; the operational approach of a decentralized “air force”; the impact of civilian technology on threats in the battlefield of the future; allocation and wittholding between manned and unmanned platforms; the place of the pilot and of the planner in the world of robotic battles; Red teams– how will the Air Force be destroyed in a future war?
 Black swans for Air Force dominance; conducting an aerial campaign at a distance of thousands of kilometers—approaches to power building and the like.

 The third and fourth components: